sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/CACHE-INTEGRATION.md

     }
 }
 ```
-With previous configuration all read queries will transparently be cached through the mysqlnd_qc plugin.
+With previous configuration all read queries will transparently be cached with a 60 seconds TTL through the mysqlnd_qc plugin.

-Example #1 Caching a slave request requires `mysqlnd_qc.collect_statistics=1` php ini directive
+Example #2 Transparent cache of a read request

 ```
 <?php